About the part that art plays in a globalising society

 Morehshin Allahyari

-Artist, activist, educator, occasional curator
+Artist, activist, educator, and curator